-Long before Garchomp centralized generation 4's metagame, Curselax broke generation 2 in half the same way.
+Curselax was the king of this generation.
 Snorlax is still pretty powerful, and is one of 4 Pokémon to have always been considered OU (Along with Gengar, Starmie, and Zapdos, although in the latest Gen it and Zapdos are beginning to get Overshadowed by Awesome).

 Deoxys.
 It was thought that the Speed Forme wouldn't be broken.
 Its unbanning was what taught people how to use it, and now it is the most used of the four.
 The other three forms weren't even questioned.